DISASTER

 When natural or human-made disasters hit, United Way of Skagit County mobilizes immediately—ensuring individuals and families get help at the moment they need it most.

-Right now, we are responding to record-setting floods that forced Skagit residents to evacuate, many with only hours of notice.
-The need is real, urgent, and growing.
-In response, we are activating our Disaster Recovery Fund to help direct resources to the local communities and individuals most affected.
+Right now, we are responding to the aftermath of record-setting floods that left many Skagit County residents still working to overcome the fallout.
+We activated our Disaster Recovery Fund to provide ongoing and early responses, directing resources to the local communities and individuals most affected.

-To stay ready for every emergency, this fund will remain open year-round—so Skagit County families won't have to wait for help.
+To stay ready for every emergency, this fund and our ongoing efforts will remain open year-round—so Skagit County families won't have to wait for help.
 Our vision: A Skagit County where organizations, businesses, and neighbors are prepared, resilient, and able to recover quickly from crisis—because the resources are already in place.

-United Way of Skagit County works alongside local organizations, first responders, and community leaders to meet both immediate and long-term needs.
+The United Way of Skagit County collaborates with local organizations, first responders, and community leaders to address both immediate and long-term needs.

 When you give to the UWSC Disaster Recovery Fund, you help ensure our community can respond, rebuild, and emerge stronger.
 Thank you for standing with Skagit County when it matters most.